Epiousion

-Since it is a Koine Greek dis legomenon (a word that occurs only twice within a given context) found only in the New Testament passages Matthew 6:11 and Luke 11:3, its interpretation relies upon morphological analysis and context.
+Since it is a Koine Greek tris legomenon (a word that occurs only thrice within a given corpus) found only in the New Testament passages Matthew 6:11 and Luke 11:3 and in the early Christian treatise Didache, but always in the same context of relaying the Lord's Prayer, its interpretation relies upon morphological analysis and context.
 The traditional and most common English translation is daily, although most scholars today reject this in part because all other New Testament passages with the translation "daily" include the word hemera (ἡμέρᾱ, 'day').

 The Catechism of the Catholic Church holds that there are several ways of understanding epiousion (which the Catechism calls epiousios), including the traditional 'daily', but most literally as 'supersubstantial' or 'superessential', based on its morphological components.
 Alternative theories are that—aside from the etymology of ousia, meaning 'substance'—it may be derived from either of the verbs einai (εἶναι), meaning "to be", or ienai (ἰέναι), meaning both "to come" and "to go".

+A majority of scholars today believe that epiousion probably meant "for tomorrow" or "for the future".

 Appearances and uniqueness

 Jesus teaching the Lord's Prayer to his disciples, as imagined by James Tissot (late 19th century).

 The word is visible in the Hanna Papyrus 1 (𝔓^{75}), the oldest surviving witness for certain New Testament passages.

 Epiousion is the only adjective in the Lord's Prayer.
 It is masculine, accusative, singular, agreeing in gender, number, and case with the noun it qualifies, ἄρτον, arton ("bread").
 In an interlinear gloss:

 In the 20th century, another supposed instance appeared to come to light.
 In an Egyptian papyrus dated to the 5th century CE which contains a shopping list, a word transcribed as epiousi was reported as being next to the names of several grocery items.
 This seemed to indicate that it was used in the sense of "enough for today", "enough for tomorrow", or "necessary".
 However, after the papyrus containing the shopping list, missing for many years, was rediscovered at the Yale Beinecke Library in 1998, a re-examination found the word elaiou (oil), not epiousi (the original transcriber, A. H. Sayce, was apparently known to be a poor transcriber).
 In addition, the document was reassessed to date from the first or second century CE, not the 5th century.

 Epiousei, used in Acts 7:26 and elsewhere to refer to the next day, may be a cognate word.